-- Card cage and backplane - Power supplies relevant for AC power configurations that include up to two AC power supplies - PEMs relevant for chassis with DC power configurations that include two DC power-entry modules - Shelf manager boards two shelf manager boards - EEPROMs two identical EEPROM chips -contain data about the shelf, such as serial number and manufacturer and about the board's setup, such as shelf thermal budget and slot population. - Fan tray push air flow.
-Hot-swappable, provides side to side cooling, and is designed to provide full redundancy cooling to components on the front and rear of the shelf. - Air filter tray Keeps the airflow free of dust and particles. - Blank Panels For air flow management.
+- Card cage and backplane - Power supplies relevant for AC power configurations that include up to three AC power supplies - PEMs relevant for chassis with DC power configurations that include two DC power-entry modules - Shelf manager boards two shelf manager boards - EEPROMs two identical EEPROM chips -contain data about the shelf, such as serial number and manufacturer and about the board's setup, such as shelf thermal budget and slot population. - Fan trays dual redundant push-pull fan trays.
+Hot-swappable, provides side to side cooling, and is designed to provide full redundancy cooling to components on the front and rear of the shelf. - Air filter tray Keeps the airflow free of dust and particles. - Blank Panels For air flow management. - Cable management Holders for Front cable management